The Five Dysfunctions of a Team is a book that, through a fable format, explains what works and what doesn’t work with teams.

 The importance of cohesiveness can be routinely experienced in team sports, where a cohesive team of good or even average players routinely beat the dysfunctional team of stars.

-Why Talented Team Perform Poorly Without Teamwork
+Why Talented Teams Perform Poorly Without Teamwork

 Patrick Lencioni says that the (potentially) star performers in poor teams waste time and energy in politics and game playing.